-The Committee's recommendations will be used to inform future land use decisions for local governments.
+The resulting recommendations, which are included in the Appendices, will be used to inform future land use decisions for local governments.
 The tools for accomplishing this include: the existing Official Zoning Map, which dictates currently permitted land uses and development patterns; and the Rezoning Recommendations Map, which provides a generalized vision for the community's future land use over the next decade.
 The latter is intended to guide future changes in Penfield's land use.
 However, this future rezoning map is not the only foundation for future land use modifications.
 Map amendments and zoning code updates may be included in the future land use narrative, but not reflected on the rezoning recommendation map.
 The permitted land uses found in the Zoning Ordinance can be summarized in the categories below.

-Land Use Categories based on Zoning District with Descriptions protect the Irondequoit Bay shoreline.
-Zoning ID: CR-2
+Land Use Categories based on Zoning District with Descriptions

-Land Use & Zoning Description -- ------------------- --------------------
+Land Use & Zoning Description ------------------- --------------------